janlink/mcp-ragdocs/README.md

 #### Environment Variables

-- `EMBEDDING_PROVIDER`: Choose the primary embedding provider ('ollama' or 'openai', default: 'ollama')
+- `EMBEDDING_PROVIDER`: Choose the primary embedding provider ('ollama', 'openai', 'gemini', default: 'ollama')
 - `EMBEDDING_MODEL`: Specify the model to use (optional)
   - For OpenAI: defaults to 'text-embedding-3-small'
   - For Ollama: defaults to 'nomic-embed-text'
+  - For Gemini: defaults to 'text-embedding-004'
 - `OPENAI_API_KEY`: Required when using OpenAI as provider
+- `GEMINI_API_KEY`: Required when using Gemini as provider
 - `FALLBACK_PROVIDER`: Optional backup provider ('ollama' or 'openai')
 - `FALLBACK_MODEL`: Optional model for fallback provider